Get updates on new blog posts to your inbox!

 Imagine the amount of “air leakage” you’d feel in this scenario, and it sums up what this means for a roll-up door in a similar situation: the R-Value is null and void.
 R-Value is a calculated, but not tested measurement.
 This means that a roll-up door isn’t tested as a whole or a complete assembly.
 Other important items left out of the measurement of R-Value are the seal around the door guides, head and hood.

-U-Factor measures the rate of heat transfer, and is appropriately applied to the thermal efficiency of windows which, similar to garage door insulation, are assemblies comprised of multiple components.
+Garage door U-Factor measures the rate of heat transfer, and is appropriately applied to the thermal efficiency of windows.
+This is because, similar to garage door insulation, windows are assemblies comprised of multiple components.

 Where R-Value is only calculated, U-Factor is tested.
 The tested value in U-Factor is one of heat transfer via conduction and radiation, making it a better energy performance indicator than R-Value.